 The different methods used for sterilization are discussed below:

-Steam Sterilization: Steam Sterilization also refers to autoclaving, it involves exposing a specific product or surface to high-temperature steam (between 121-134°C) for a specific time period range.
-The combination of high temperature and pressure of the steam effectively kill all microorganisms.
+Steam Sterilization: Steam Sterilization also refers to autoclaving, it involves exposing a specific product or surface to high-temperature steam (between 121-134°C) for a specific period range.
+The combination of high temperature and pressure of the steam effectively kills all microorganisms.

-Ethylene Oxide Gas Sterilization: Gas Sterilization method involves exposing the product or its surface to a gas that is toxic to microorganisms.
+Ethylene Oxide Gas Sterilization: The gas Sterilization method involves exposing the product or its surface to a gas that is toxic to microorganisms.
 The gas penetrates the layer and kills all microorganisms.

 Radiation Sterilization: This method is also very common and effective, commonly used for medical equipment and supplies.
 This method involves ionizing radiation (such as gamma rays) used to kill microorganisms.

-Chemical Sterilants: In this method, chemical agents are used to killing microorganisms.
+Chemical Sterilants: In this method, chemical agents are used to kill microorganisms.
 Examples include hydrogen peroxide and glutaraldehyde.

-Sterilization is also used in the pharma industry to ensure product safety.
-To prevent the spread of microorganisms during production, for example, Stainless steel, and article item surgical items, must be sterile. in Medical device industries Implantable devices, such as pacemakers, must also be sterile In order to prevent infection and ensure proper device operation.
+Sterilization for example, Stainless steel, and article item surgical items, must be sterile.
+If Talk about Medical device industries Implantable devices, such as pacemakers, must also be sterile To prevent infection and ensure proper device operation.

 Conclusion